Support for staff and students

 Updates will be posted on this page, and the College will also contact directly members of the community who may be affected.

-If you have questions about the impact of the referendum outcome on your work or studies at Imperial, please consult the FAQs section in the first instance.
+If you have questions about the impact of the referendum outcome on your work or studies at Imperial, please consult the FAQs section or the support for EU staff page in the first instance.
 If you have further questions, the contact points are as follows:

 - Staff: firstname.lastname@example.org